 Instead, I feel the key with virtual tours is to keep them offline and for the agent to retain control by offering ‘accompanied virtual tours’.
 This means that an interested party can still virtually look around your home, however the agent shares their computer screen and talks the viewer through in real time.
 This means you will get better feedback, more engagement and don’t unnecessarily add to your digital footprint.

-The key with virtual tours – less is more!
+So are virtual tours worthwhile?
+I think the key is – less is more!